Champions League preview: What to look out for on Tuesday

 Article body

-Chelsea and Sevilla are close to the next stage, Álvaro Morata is hitting his peak, and Gerard Piqué has faith in Barcelona.
+Chelsea and Sevilla are close to the next stage, Álvaro Morata is hitting his peak, and Ronald Koeman wants improvements at Barcelona.
 See what the first night of Matchday 4 has to offer.Play Fantasy Football

 Tuesday fixtures (click for live build-up)*